 You might be willing to contend with this; or, alternatively, you may want to simply choose a design scheme that suits your personal tastes, and stick with it regardless of where the whimsy of fashion might wander in the years ahead.

-Luckily, there are traditional and contemporary features that make use of modern materials, and are likely to remain looking sleek and stylish, even if they are no longer the prevailing fashion sense of the day.
+Luckily, there are traditional and contemporary features that make use of modern materials and are likely to remain to look sleek and stylish, even if they are no longer the prevailing fashion sense of the day.

 Balconies are a now popular addition to any office, as they blur the boundary between indoors and outside – something designers are increasingly fascinated with doing.

 These are particularly popular in new-build flats, as they allow you to get some fresh air and sunshine, without going to the extent of constructing a complete outdoor balcony, but also without having to sit in a communal garden.